UoW-CPC/rabbda-earthquakes-application/README.md

 ## Demo completion

- You have now completed the demo, please review the presentation 'earthquakes-portal-release-1.pptx' to understand the architecture, functionality and limitations.
+ You have now completed this demo, please review the presentation 'earthquakes-portal-release-1.pptx' to understand architecture and functionality of the application.

 As a next step you can try release-2 [here](https://github.com/UoW-CPC/rabbda-earthquakes-portal/tree/release-2.0).
 Release-2 includes two solutions on how you can import real time data to your system.